Unit 1 - Practice Quiz

 Types of Operating System: Multiprogramming and Multiprocessing System Easy

-A. Time-sharing System
+A. Batch System

 B. Multiprogramming System